-"Analyzing the values of the means and standard deviations of CON10 and C10, respectively, in Tables 2 and 3, it can be seen that the variation in range (RA) increases as the intensity and constancy of precipitation increase.
+"Analyzing the values of the means and standard deviations of CON10 and C10, respectively, in Tables 2 and 3, the variation in range (RA) increases as the intensity and constancy of precipitation increase.
 This trend is seen in the rise in the percentage values of the standard deviation, with the mean of each RA, as the values of CON10 and C10 increase."